 About the Campaign

-When emergency contraception was first made available to buy in pharmacies, the price was deliberately set high to prevent women from using it as a regular method of contraception.
+When emergency contraception was first made available to buy in pharmacies, the price was deliberately set high, and a mandatory consultation imposed, to prevent women from using it as a regular method of contraception.
 This is patronising and insulting.

-British women have been paying up to £30 for a pill which costs a fraction of that to produce.
+Until recently, British women were paying up to £30 for a pill which costs a fraction of that to produce.
 In France, women can buy emergency contraception for just €7.

-To join the campaign and take the next steps towards ensuring have straightforward, affordable access to emergency contraception, please sign up using the form below.
+To join the campaign for accessible emergency contraception, please sign up below.